 Whilst writing this has been added in a firmware update. 🎉

 Having lived with an electric car for three years, I thought I knew most of the ins and outs of owning one.
-But "Phantom Drain" (battery discharge when not in use) is completed new to me.
+But "Phantom Drain" (battery discharge when not in use) is completely new to me.
 The i3 I owned had a ~18kWh usable battery.
 The manual warned that leaving the car for long periods would see the battery losing some range, especially in cold weather.
 But I never really noticed this to any large degree.
-In cold weather range dropped very fast, but I wouldn't get in the car each day and see the battery noticeably lower than when I left it.
-With the Model 3 having a larger battery I would have expected this to be even less of an issue.
+In cold weather, the range dropped very fast, but I wouldn't get in the car each day and see the battery noticeably lower than when I left it.
+As the Model 3 has a larger battery I would have expected this to be even less of an issue.

 Two of the items I wrote in this post have already been addressed via software updates since I started writing it.
 So I have every expectation that some of the issues I note may well improve over time.